 - Create a conflict.
 Instead of a conflict between characters, there’s a problem consumers have that a product can solve.
 Just remember this: if there’s not a clear, pressing need for what you’re selling, no one will understand why they should buy it.
 If you want a clear explanation of how dramatic pacing works, just take a look at Freytag’s pyramid.

 - Add a sense of urgency.
 You can do this easily by adding a deadline on your limited offer “Offer expires 30th April” or “Sign-up by May 30th to take advantage of our 60-day free trial.”

 - Prime your reader with positive, upbeat language to describe your product, as this will trigger the reward centers in the brain.
 As readers become absorbed by your story and sense its narrative arc, they’re more likely to also anticipate a reward at the end.

-It works at such a short length because the conflict—“How do I store all my photos in an easy-to-use, functional way while staying light and mobile?”—is implied.
-Flickr presents itself as the solution to this problem, and it does so in a warm way.
-It’s a “home” for photos, not a database.
-It is also a place that allows for five specific activities, meaning it is useful in a variety of ways.
-And, it works everywhere.
+Trello presents itself as the solution to this problem, and it does so in a warm way.
+It’s a “flexible and rewarding way” to organize projects.
+It is also a place that allows for three specific activities, meaning it is useful in a variety of ways.
+And, it’s fun.

 To see what a ho-hum CTA looks like, behold the following:

 - Learn More!